natnew/Awesome-Data-Science/README.md

 # [<img src="https://github.com/natnew/Awesome-Data-Science/blob/main/media/AWESOME%20DATA%20SCIENCE%20Github%20logo.jpg">](https://github.com/natnew/Awesome-Data-Science)
 ### A Collection of Data Science Resources for Beginners to Pros
 > Carefully curated list of awesome Data Science resources.<br>
 Contributions Welcome!
-Add links through pull requests or create an issue to start a discussion.
+Add links through pull requests or create an issue to start a discussion.<br>
+Would you like to see the resources in this repo in your native language?
+You can help us with translating them on [this dedicated repo!](https://github.com/natnew/Resources-Translation/blob/main/README.md)<br>